mittielawrence22/notes/README.md

 # 2024-01-21
 - "Today's programming wisdom is to embrace the SOLID principles: Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion.
 These guidelines promote better software design by making code more modular, scalable, maintainable, and easier to understand.
 Remember that clarity and simplicity are key in complex systems, and always strive to write code that is not only functional but also readable and adaptable for future changes."

+# 2024-01-22
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, readable, and maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity and clarity enhance robustness and evolvability in the long run."

+This quote emphasizes the importance of not overcomplicating code or optimizing it too early in the development process.
+It's better to ensure your code is correct, well-structured, and easy to understand before investing time in fine-tuning for performance.
+This principle encourages a balanced approach to software engineering where readability and maintainability are valued equally with efficiency.